triton-inference-server/server/docs/trace.md

 --trace-level option indicates the level of trace detail that should be collected.
 Use the --help option to get more information.

-In addition to configure trace setting in command line arguments, The user may modify the trace setting when Triton server is running via the trace APIs, more information can be found in [trace protocol](protocol/extension_trace.md).
+In addition to configure trace settings in command line arguments, The user may modify the trace setting when Triton server is running via the trace APIs, more information can be found in [trace protocol](protocol/extension_trace.md).